JupiterOne/sdk/docs/integrations/development_guide.md

 yarn start
 ```

-Once we've collected our data we can visualize it using:
+Once we've collected our data, we can visualize it using:

 ```sh
 yarn graph
 ```

-This will create an html file at `.j1-integration/index.html`.
-If we open this
+The `yarn graph` command will create an HTML file at
-file in our browser we'll see an image like:
+`.j1-integration/index.html`.
+If we open this file in our browser we will see an
+image like:

 # TODO Add image